Connection to Input-Output Model

 Energy Service Demand Feedbacks

-We already have calculated induced effects on value added in the I/O model, but industry passthrough expenditures were added to the change in industrial output used to calculate these induced effects, to capture the full value added (which includes changes in tax payments and worker compensation).
+We already have calculated indirect effects on value added in the I/O model, but industry passthrough expenditures were added to the change in industrial output used to calculate these effects, to capture the full value added (which includes changes in tax payments and worker compensation).
 However, the passthrough costs do not alter production levels, so they do not alter energy use or emissions.
-Accordingly, we must re-calculate the induced value added, using the same methodology as in the I/O model, but without adding the change in passthrough costs into the change in output during the calculation.
+Accordingly, we must re-calculate the indirect value added, using the same methodology as in the I/O model, but without adding the change in passthrough costs into the change in output during the calculation.

 We add the calculated, indirect change in value added to BAU GDP by ISIC code to find a special version of the policy case GDP by ISIC code that reflects only indirect impacts of the policy package, not direct nor induced effects.
 It also excludes the effects of passthrough costs, as noted above.